jeremija/react-testing/CONTRIBUTING.md

 # Contributing

-Thank you for your interest to contribute to Peer Calls.
+Thank you for your interest to contribute.
 By participating in this project, you agree to abide by the [code of conduct].

   [code of conduct]: CODE_OF_CONDUCT.md